modelscope/data-juicer/docs/RecipeGallery.md

 - Text-Video: Improve the dataset quality based on the alignment between text and video Users can start their video dataset processing workflow based on this recipe.

-## 8. Synthesize a human-centric video review set
+## 8. Synthesize Human-centric Video Benchmarks
-Data-Juicer can also support video review set synthesis, such as [HumanVBench](https://arxiv.org/abs/2412.17574), which converts in-the-wild videos into human-centric video benchmarks.
+Data-Juicer can also support video benchmark synthesis, such as [HumanVBench](https://arxiv.org/abs/2412.17574), which converts in-the-wild videos into human-centric video benchmarks.
 The corresponding data recipes and construction process can be found in [HumanVBench-dev](https://github.com/modelscope/data-juicer/tree/HumanVBench).

-## 9. Improve existing open source video datasets
+## 9. Improve Existing Open Source Video Datasets

 | Data subset | Number of samples before improvement | Number of samples after improvement | Sample retention rate | Configuration link | Data link | Source |
 |---------------------------|:---------------------------:|:--------------:|:----------:|--------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|